damirpolat/aslib-dashboard/README.md

 # ASlib Dashboard
-Interactive web dashboard to help visualize the results of algorithm selection experiments.
+Interactive web dashboard to help visualize results of algorithm selection experiments.

+This repository contains another repository with ASlib scenarios.
+After cloning the repo, run

+`git submodule init`
+`git submodule update`

 Run app.R or build a Docker container.

 # How to use
-In __Input__ tab type ASlib scenario as it appears in [aslib_data](https://github.com/coseal/aslib_data) repository or select your own scenario.
+In __Input__ tab choose one of the ASlib scenarios from [aslib_data](https://github.com/coseal/aslib_data) or upload your own scenario.
 To upload a custom scenario, select _Custom_ from __Scenario source__.
 For the custom scenario, you need to specify a directory with all the files.

 For algorithm selectors, you can choose a learner from a list of installed [mlr](https://mlr.mlr-org.com/) learners or